 What's Going On With Gluten?

-Modern wheat varieties were genetically modified by radiation during the 1950-60.
+Modern wheat varieties were genetically modified by radiation during 1950-60.
 The result is wheat with a stronger chemical composition of their GLUTEN.
-This is great for the food industry, perfect for industrial machinery that needs a more elastic dough but it is completely wrong for our body who will suffer more to digest and eventually may develop an intolerance.
+This is great for the food industry, perfect for industrial machines that need a more elastic dough to work properly, but it is completely wrong for our body which will suffer more to digest and eventually may develop an intolerance.

 The Ancient tradition of the Stone Milling

-SIFTING removes the larger bran, but the germ remains, crushed into the endosperm spreading its oils, nutrients, and flavor.
+SIFTING removes the larger bran, but the germ remains, and it is crushed to release its oils, nutrients, and flavor.

-The ancient and traditional COLD-MILLING technique keeps milling temperatures below a certain threshold to preserve the nutrients (vitamins, minerals, and antioxidants).
+The ancient and traditional COLD-MILLING technique keeps milling temperatures below the raw threshold to preserve the nutrients (vitamins, minerals, and antioxidants).